edgedb/edgedb/docs/stdlib/datetime.rst

         select <cal::local_datetime>'2018-05-07T15:01:22';

-    When casting :eql:type:`cal::local_datetime` from strings, the string must follow the ISO8601 format with a timezone included.
+    When casting :eql:type:`cal::local_datetime` from strings, the string must follow the ISO8601 format with the timezone excluded:

     .. code-block:: edgeql-repl